Logo

-Michael Thomas Flynn was born on December 24,1958 and is a retired United States Army lieutenant general who was the 24th US National Security Advisor for the first 22 days of the Trump administration.
+Michael Thomas Flynn was born on 24 December 1958 and is a retired United States Army lieutenant general who served as the 24th US national security advisor for the first 22 days of the first Trump administration.

 2.

-Michael Flynn resigned in light of reports that he had lied regarding conversations with Sergey Kislyak.
+Michael Flynn resigned in light of reports that he had lied regarding conversations with Russian ambassador to the United States Sergey Kislyak.

 3.